CHAOS-Community/CHAOS.Portal.Client-.NET/README.md

 #CHAOS.Portal.Client (.NET)
-This is a .NET Portal API Client.
+This is a .NET and Silverlight Portal API Client.
 It enables easy communication with a CHAOS Portal API (protocol version 4).
+It is under active development (being updated from protocol version 3).

 ##Requirements
 .NET 4.0 / Silverlight 5
+A dependency injector is used (Ninject), but this is not an requirement.

 ##Code
-The source code is located in the *src* folder.
+The source code is located in the *src/app* folder.

 ##Examples
 The examples are located in the *src/examples* folder.

+##Unit Tests
+The examples are located in the *src/test* folder.

 ##Reporting problems
 If you encounter any problems using this project, please report them using the "Issues" section of the projects Github page.